-From the ovitraps, all the immature both larvae, and pupae and eggs sheets were collected two times in an interval of 15 days per month from all the study sites and brought to the entomology laboratory.
-All immature collected from the ovitrap were counted, identified and reared for adult emergence for species identification.
-Two Vector indices were used in this study, namely, OI and TRP of all the study sites were determined.
+From the ovitraps, all the immatures, larvae, pupae and eggs sheets were collected two times in an interval of 15 days per month from all the study sites and brought to the entomology laboratory.
+All immatures collected from the ovitrap were counted, identified and reared for adult emergence for species identification.
+Two vector indices used in this study, namely, OI(Ovitrap index) and TRP(Trap positivity index) were determined for all the study sites.